gaberomualdo/rubiks-cube-visualizer/README.md

 # Rubik's Cube Visualizer

-Get a real-world looking image of a Rubik's cube with given piece colors.
+Get a somewhat real-world looking image of a Rubik's cube with given piece colors.